Copyright © 2001-24 Prem Kamble

 When we get upset, we may tend to blame others or external factors, but this is far from the truth.
 Very often, we are the ones who have upset ourselves.
 Whenever we feel annoyed or piqued, it is not because of any external factor, but because of our own inferiority complex, rooted in deep-seated pain points within us.

 By recognizing this this aspect, we can gain greater insight into human behavior.
-It can spare us a lot of heartburn about our own behavior and the behavior of others.
+It can spare us a lot of heartburn about our behavior and the behavior of others.

 How to Uncover Your Subconscious Pain Points